 (iv) at the BR level between municipalities, the BR, and other stakeholders, such as communities and private sector partners.

 Developing partnerships within these constraints requires prioritisation in relationship to the requirements of the BR concerned.
-Partnerships are critical to the functioning and objectives of the BRs, as is the coordinating role of the DEA.
+Partnerships are critical to the functioning and objectives of the BRs, as is the coordinating role of the DEFF.
 Furthermore, partnerships are essential for the Biosphere Reserve Programme to be seen as a useful implementing or demonstration agent and for it to contribute to commitments under the various international agreements and national strategies and policies.

 Partnerships and collaboration should be integrated interdisciplinary activities and may have both horizontal (between departments) and vertical (across organisational levels) linkages.
 Often successful partnerships can be created around mutual and tangible benefits, such as projects or particular activities.